zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 and we must allow chains of forwarding.

-More concretely: suppose we are behind symmetric NAT, and the neighbourhood of the target consists entirely of nodes behind port-restricted or worse, and mostly port-restricted.
+More concretely: suppose we are behind symmetric NAT, and the neighbourhood of a target node consists entirely of nodes behind port-restricted or worse, and mostly port-restricted.
 Since the neighbourhood is mostly port-restricted, they will successfully connect to each other, so the radius of the closest buckets in their close lists will be small.
 So it might be that all the nodes